Gringotts ride at Universal Studios Orlando Florida

 Hogwarts Express in Universal Studios

-Getting to Island of Adventures (Afternoon)
+Island of Adventures (Afternoon)

 After walking around the whole park and ending back at the Wizarding World of Harry Potter, you are now ready to travel to Island of Adventures – Via the Hogwarts Express!